divolli/C_exercises/README.md

 So I'm going through the same journey — and I'm publishing my own solutions in the solutions/ folder as soon as I complete them.
 They’re not perfect, but that’s the point.
 You’ll see how another student thinks and solves.

-> Learning by doing is the only way to really understand C. No shortcuts, just progress.
+> Learning by doing is the only way to really understand C (in my case).

 ## 🔧 Requirements

 Any Linux environment or compiler (e.g. gcc, clang) will do.
 Use whatever editor or IDE you're comfortable with — VSCode, Neovim, etc.

-##📂 Structure
+## 📂 Structure
 ```
 .
 ├── exercises/